For the

 the street, remove their limbs and / or poke their eyes out and put

-is further aroused and they may think of getting more children.
+aroused and they may think of getting more children.

-Another way giving money to beggars can destroy lives, is with child
+Another way giving money to beggars can destroy lives is with child

 beggars.
 When I was in Katmandu, I had a young boy come up to me.